mycognosist/enie/README.md

 ### Rationale

-I've been thinking about network interface state and the most efficient way to share it with a remote client.
+I've been thinking about network interface state and the most efficient way to access and share it.
 This is my attempt at experimentation with a push-based system, as well as a means of gaining deeper understanding of the Linux kernel and subsystems.

 ### Resources